Last week was Thanksgiving dinner, this week we found a wonderful use for all of those leftovers.

-It wasn’t hard to decide what to do with our Thanksgiving left overs.
-With the weather getting colder, hearty soups are a definite go to.
-We love one pot recipes that can feed a crowd or be portioned and frozen for future dinners.
-Missing from our soup recipe catalogue was a Split Pea and Ham, so we knew what to do.
+It wasn’t hard to decide what to do with our Thanksgiving leftovers.
+With the weather getting colder, hearty soups are a definite go-to.
+We love one-pot recipes that can feed a crowd or be portioned and frozen for future dinners.
+Missing from our soup recipe catalog was a Split Pea and Ham, so we knew what to do.

 Add in rinsed split peas, chicken stock, water and bay leaves.

 Bring to a boil and then simmer with lid slightly open for about an hour and a half, or until the peas are fully cooked.

 Add shredded carrots and simmer with the lid off for about an hour.
 Skim off foam.

 Remove Bay leaves and ham bone.
 Cut the meat off of the bone and blend slightly.